-The Organization has reviewed all events that have occurred from July 1, 2015 through September 24, 2015, the date that the consolidated financial statements were available for issuance, for proper accounting and disclosure in the consolidated financial statements.
+The Organization has reviewed all events that have occurred from July 1, 2016 through September 29, 2016, the date that the consolidated financial statements were available for issuance, for proper accounting and disclosure in the consolidated financial statements.

-2. Fair Value Measurements of Financial Investments
+2. Financial Investments